Core principles

 Cloud submission

-The consent service URL is read from ConsentConfig.consentServiceUrl (defaults to https://consent.synheart.ai) or your enterprise override.
+ConsentConfig.consentServiceUrl (defaults to https://api.synheart.ai/v1/consent) or your enterprise override.

 Privacy invariants